 - Exhibits knowledge of the elements related to the before takeoff check, including the reasons for checking the items and how to detect malfunctions. - 2.
 Positions the gyroplane properly considering other aircraft, surface conditions, and if applicable, existing wind conditions. - 3.
 Properly divides attention. - 4.
-Accomplishes the before takeoff check and ensures that the gyroplane is in safe operating condition. - 5.
-Reviews takeoff performance airspeeds and expected takeoff distance. - 6.
-Describes takeoff emergency procedures, and if applicable, briefs crew on procedures to include low speed/high speed blade flap situations. - 7.
+Accomplishes the before takeoff check and ensures that the gyroplane is in safe operating condition. - Reviews takeoff performance airspeeds and expected takeoff distance. - Describes takeoff emergency procedures, to include low speed/high speed blade flap situations. - 7.
 Ensures no conflict with traffic prior to takeoff. - 8.
 Utilizes proper rotor spin-up procedure. - 9.
 Completes the prescribed checklist, if applicable.